DanielAdam13/CupheadRecreation/README.md

 This section gives a clear and detailed overview of which parts of the original game I planned to make.

 ### The minimum I will most certainly develop:
+* I will make a "Run'N'Gun" level that has correct collision and showcases its resepctful enemies with all their in-game behaviour and sounds.
+* I will implement animations, collisions, spawning projectiles, death handling and apply polymorphism within a manager class for every enemy.
+* I will animate, apply a correct character controller with collisions and keyboard states, implement parrying and logic to create projectiles to Cuphead.
-* I will make two levels - one will be a more massive level with 4 types of enemies, namely: the stationary mushroom, the stationary flower, the flying acorn and the chomper.
+* I will develop a logic for projectiles that interacts with the rest of the game, namely - the camera, the player and the enemies, while applying polymorphism.
-* I will make the first phase of the flower boss fight, where the boss will be fully animated with correct collisions.
-* I will add its attack where he spawns little enemies, the attack where he creates the acorns and the boomerang.
-* I will animate and apply correct character controller to Cuphead + small projectiles, big attack.
+* UI for the player - cards, health, announcments and death screen.

 ### What I will probably make as well:
-* I will implement correct collision for parrying and possibly correctly make the parriable objects in both stages, namely: the spike from Run'n'Gun, the small bombs from the Flower.
-* I will add the attack where the Flower extends his face.
+* Sound effects for every attack and action of every object (depends on what I can find online).

 ### What I plan to create if I have enough time left:
-* I would make the second part of the flower boss fight.
+* I would start working on the Flower Boss level.
-* 2 more enemies for the Run'n'Gun level, namely: the running flower and the small running blue guy.
+* I would make a level manager that starts and ends a specific level whenever it has to.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>